A career in manufacturing: There’s more than meets the eye

 There will always be technical schools and universities offering manufacturing and engineering degrees.
 But offering degrees alone does little to fuel an interest among those who may not have considered a manufacturing career in the first place.

 Employers need to partner with schools at the middle and high school stage to begin fueling this potential curiosity early on.
-Scholarships, competitions, mentoring opportunities, career fairs—these are all great means to pique an interest in the trade we love.
+Scholarships, competitions, mentoring opportunities, career fairs—these are all great means to pique an interest about the trade we love.

 And then there’s perception.
 Factories of today are nothing like those of our predecessors—today’s shop floors are bright, clean and high-tech.
 Plant tours can expose these myths for what they are and show our “workers of the future” just how cool manufacturing really is.